AndrewRoddy/Gomodoro/README.md

 User setting imporovements

 - [ ] Create settings menu
-    - [ ] Convert all files to use variables for colors
     - [ ] Create light, dark, and midnight modes

     - [ ] Add "total time focused" time at bottom of settings